 When the SEB app is started the first time, then a new Initial Configuration Assistant is displayed (instead of the default start web page which older SEB versions display).

-- either directly start an exam in SEB with a special exam link;
+- either directly start an exam in SEB with a special exam link which can be opened from Safari, Mail or a messenger app;

 - you provide them a link which configures the SEB app on their devices to display your exam system start page or an exam portal page (with links to individual exams);